- Identify the steps in constructing an outline.

 Word processing programs generally have an automatic numbering feature that can be used to prepare outlines.
 This feature automatically sets indents and lets you use the tab key to arrange information just as you would in an outline.
 Although in business this style might be acceptable, in college your instructor might have different requirements.
 Teach yourself how to customize the levels of outline numbering in your word-processing program to fit your instructor’s preferences.

-Using the working thesis statement you wrote in Note 3.32 "Exercise 1" and the reading you did in Section 3.1 "Apply Prewriting Models", construct a topic outline for your essay.
+Using the working thesis statement you wrote in "Exercise 1" and the reading you did in Chapter 3, Section 1 "Apply Prewriting Models", construct a topic outline for your essay.
 Be sure to observe correct outline form, including correct indentions and the use of Roman and arabic numerals and capital letters.

 Please share with a classmate and compare your outline.
 Point out areas of interest from their outline and what you would like to learn more about.